thomaspreece/PhotonScripts/README.md

 ##Examples
 Hopefully I have documented each script well enough that you should be able to follow and use them as a starting point for your own scripts.

+##Language
+The scripts are written in Lua.
+Heres a good starting place if you are just starting to learn to code in lua: http://www.lua.org/pil/contents.html